akkyie/xcdoc/README.md

 - Xcode 15 or later

 The Xcode version used by `xcdoc` is determined by `xcode-select -p`.
-You can change it with `xcode-select -s path/to/Xcode.app`, or override by setting the `DEVELOPER_DIR` environment variable when running the command:
+You can change it with `xcode-select -s path/to/Xcode.app`, or override it by setting the `DEVELOPER_DIR` environment variable when running a command:

 ```sh
 DEVELOPER_DIR=/Applications/Xcode-26.0.0.app/Contents/Developer xcdoc search liquid glass